nationalarchives/dr2-ingest/scala/lambdas/preingest-tdr-aggregator/README.md

 # DR2 Preingest TDR aggregator

-A Lambda triggered by an aggregator SQS queue.
-It will run either when the number of messages reaches `MAX_BATCH_SIZE` or `MAX_SECONDARY_BATCHING_WINDOW` seconds have passed
+The aggregation uses Lambda's [built-in batching](https://aws.amazon.com/about-aws/whats-new/2020/11/aws-lambda-now-supports-batch-windows-of-up-to-5-minutes-for-functions/) functionality and in-memory caching to group events into groups of a specified size.
+DynamoDB is used to prevent the same message being included in multiple groups due to SQS's at-least-once delivery guarantee.
+The application is designed to handle a failure of the aggregation-lambda, ensuring that events do not become stuck within the DynamoDB table and preventing re-processing.

 There is a method to create a new group.
 * Generate a new group ID
-* Generate an expiry time of the lambda timout plus the batching window.
+* Generate an expiry time of the lambda timeout plus the batching window.
 * Generate a batch ID which is "${groupId}_0"
 * Generate a delay time which is the expiry time - the current time
 * Start a step function with these parameters.